 The third day of the tour starts again with a morning full of sightseeing rush!

-You will visit the sanctuary of God Apollo and the place where the Oracle gave her prophesies, the ancient theatre, the Museum in Delphi with the impressive artefacts, the Athenian treasury and the temple of Athena Pronaia.
+You will visit the sanctuary of God Apollo and the place where the Oracle gave her prophecies, the ancient theatre, the Museum in Delphi with the impressive artifacts, the Athenian treasury, and the temple of Athena Pronaia.

 Later, you will head towards Kalambaka, crossing the fertile Thessalian plain and important cities such as Amphissa, Lamia, Trikala before arriving at Kalambaka which rests at the feet of Meteora.

 Visit the Byzantine monasteries of Meteora, built on the top of the suspended rocks, between earth and sky, and admire the willingness of the monks and nuns who have chosen this refuge on earth.

 Not all monasteries are open each day, therefore if you wish to visit one, in particular, make sure you notify your driver in advance.

 After the visit and lunch, the private tour sets off for Veroia the oldest Macedonia ancient city since 2.700 BC that still holds still the same name. , Well-known for the “Steps” of Apostle Paul, it’s the place where Paul preached during his 2 visits to Veroia, around 50-51 AD and 57 AD, the Jewish neighborhood of Veria Barbouta – Tripotamos, The landmark of Veria is Elia Park with its centuries-old trees.